davidebersani/data-engineer-udacity-nanodegree/README.md

 # data-engineer-udacity-nanodegree
-Project of the Data Engineer nanodegree Udacity course.
+Projects of the Data Engineer nanodegree Udacity course.